Lyonsclay/el_projecto_challenge/README.md

 # Algorithms

 ##  What is your opinion of “ P versus NP”

+It’s easy to know if you like a beer, but very difficult/impossible to brew a beer to that exact taste.

 ##  Let's say you have a list of N+1 integers between 1 and N. You know there's at least one duplicate, but there might be more.
 For example, if N=3, your list might be 3, 1, 1, 3 or it might be 1, 3, 2, 2.
 Print out a number that appears in the list more than once.
 (That is, in the first example, you can print '1' or '3' -- you don't have to print both.)